-The five-year average placement rate for business and management graduates is 86%, while the five-year average starting salary is $51,224.
+The three-year average placement rate for business and management graduates was 80% in 2013-14, while the average starting salary was $50,556.

 All of the skills you gain at MSOE—including a strong foundation in business theory, international experience, foreign language experience and improved communication abilities—you’ll put to work starting day one of your career.
 Help domestic companies expand overseas, work as part of international and cross-cultural teams and understand the challenges of doing business in multiple markets.

 You may want to consider international business if you …

 - Possess strong written and oral communication skills

 - Enjoy utilizing technology to solve problems and improve processes